Icinga/icinga2/doc/12-icinga2-api.md

   Parameter  | Type         | Description
   -----------|--------------|-------------
-  session    | string       | **Optional.** The session ID.
-Ideally this should be a GUID or some other unique identifier. command    | string       | **Required.** Command expression for execution or auto-completion. sandboxed  | number       | **Optional.** Whether runtime changes are allowed or forbidden.
+  session    | String       | **Optional.** The session ID.
+Ideally this should be a GUID or some other unique identifier. command    | String       | **Required.** Command expression for execution or auto-completion. sandboxed  | Number       | **Optional.** Whether runtime changes are allowed or forbidden.
 Defaults to disabled.

 The [API permission](12-icinga2-api.md#icinga2-api-permissions) `console` is required for executing expressions.